sertansenturk/symbtrdataextractor/README.md

 Currently you can:
 - Obtain the makam, usul, form, name and composer of the given SymbTr score
-- Extract section boundaries from both the implicit and explicit section information given in the SymbTr scores.
-Analyse the melody and lyrics of each section independently and apply semiotic labeling to each section accordingly.
+- Extract section boundaries from both the implicit and explicit section information given in the SymbTr scores
-- Extract phrases from the annotated phrase boundaries in the SymbTr-txt scores.
+- Extract annotated phrase boundaries in the SymbTr scores
-- Add and analyze phrases in the SymbTr-txt scores from [computed boundaries](https://github.com/MTG/makam-symbolic-phrase-segmentation).
+- Add user provided segment boundaries in the SymbTr scores
+- Analyse the melody and the lyrics of the sections, phrase annotations and user provided segments, and apply semiotic labels
 - Query relevant metadata from MusicBrainz, if the [MBID](https://musicbrainz.org/doc/MusicBrainz_Identifier) is supplied.
 - Read the metadata stored in the header of the mu2 file.